Twi1ightSparkle/synapse-podman/README.md

 the environment after changing enabling or disabling MAS.
 Or migrate manually after changing.
 This script do not have support for automated migration.

+To authenticate with the MAS Admin API, use client ID `0000000000000000000SYNAPSE` and client secret `secret`.
+For the Swagger UI, use client ID `01JTTHHQBMKE8W3VCXRVFVW04P` and secret `secret`.

 ## Host names

 Must be used on Mac since only 127.0.0.1 resolves to loopback, not the rest of